-If you have been licensed for Office 365/SharePoint Online at Boston University, follow the steps below to log in.
-(Using Firefox 30.0 or newer on a Mac?
-See note at the bottom of this page.)
+If you have been licensed for Microsoft 365/SharePoint Online at Boston University, carefully follow the steps below to log in.

 - At the prompt shown above, enter firstname.lastname@example.org as your organizational account (sometimes called your Work or School account), replacing login with your BU login name.
+Use the full form of your login name each time you enter it — don’t omit the “@bu.edu” part.
 Then press Return or Tab or click on Sign in.
 You will not have an opportunity to enter a password here, but instead will be redirected immediately to a local, BU ADFS login box.

-- In this second login box, you should again provide your e-mail address in the form email@example.com (don’t omit the “@bu.edu”), and this time also enter your BU Kerberos password – the password you normally use to read your e-mail.
+- In this second login box, you should again provide your full BU login name in the form email@example.com (don’t omit the “@bu.edu”), and this time also enter your BU Kerberos password – the password you normally use to read your e-mail.

 - If you were given a URL for a specific SharePoint site, you can now enter that to go directly to that site.
 In subsequent logins, you can use any browser and start just by entering that URL; you will be prompted to authenticate as above, then taken directly to the site you specified.

-- While you should be able to use any browser for most common functions in Office 365, there are some exceptions.
-If this is your first time logging in to Office 365, you may want to use Internet Explorer (IE), Firefox, or Safari rather than Chrome, as occasionally we have seen problems with account initialization when using Chrome for the very first login.
-As a general rule, it’s always a good idea to try a different browser if you’re having trouble.
+- For your first login, use a regular computer for your first login rather than a portable device or phone (e.g., don’t use an iOS device for your first login).
+While you should be able to use any browser for most common functions in Microsoft 365, there are some exceptions.
+If this is your first time logging in to Microsoft 365, you may want to use Internet Explorer (IE), Firefox, or Safari rather than Chrome or Edge, as occasionally we have seen problems with account initialization when using Chrome or Edge for the very first login.
+As a general rule, it’s always a good idea to try a different browser and even a different computer if you’re having trouble.
 If you are a SharePoint site administrator, you may also find that IE works best on some administrative menus.